Hecate946/Neutra/README.md

 hostinfo: Show the host environment.

-invite: Invite me to your server!
+invite: Invite the bot to your server!

 lines: Show sourcecode statistics.